ax3l/gpg_smartcard/source/smartcard/personalize.rst

    # (laptop, Android Cell Phone with OpenKeyChain) since the pub
    # key is not installed on the device
    gpg/card> url
-   URL to retrieve public key: http://.../CCC.txt
+   URL to retrieve public key: https://keybase.io/user/key.asc
-   # note: You can set a normal https:// url to your private website
-   #       here but it will not work with older versions of GPG
+   # note: some older versions of GPG only support http:// :(

    # the options below are purely administrational if you have several
    # smartcards or want to use them in specific workflows.